faradawn/model-tester/README.md

-# model-tester
+# Model Testing Agent

-Test different models on DGX Spark using an autonomous LangGraph agent
+Local agent defined using LangGraph.
+Environment using DGX Spark.

 ## Overview
 This tool uses LangGraph to orchestrate an AI agent workflow that: